 Here are just a few ideas to show you the range of business information mapping services we can help you with…

-Map your everyday world – organisations,departments, teams, people networks & communities, assets, documentation… – with the maps serving as a mixture of visually structured digital directory, organisational map, as well as educational and awareness raising resource.
+Map your everyday world – Organisations, departments, teams, people networks & communities, assets, documentation – with a single (or a series of connected) knowledge maps serving as a mixture of visually structured digital directory, organisational map, as well as educational and awareness raising resource.
 These are sometimes called ‘dashboard maps’.

-Organisational knowledge (such as in blogs and manuals) before it gets lost when the only person who knows retires to the South of France, leaves to work for your rival and / or gets run over by the proverbial bus (are the 2 events connected?)
+Map organisational knowledge wherever it is before it gets lost – ‘People churn’ is an inescapabale part of any operation, but are they taking vital knowledge with them, or the knowledge of where it is kept, that only they know when they retire to the South of France, leave to work for your rival and / or gets run over by the proverbial bus (are the 2 events connected?).

-Data contained in spreadsheets and databases.
-MindManger integrates with all the programs in the Microsoft Office suite, with inbuilt tools eg. the Excel spreadsheet mapper tool imports the columns you specify from a spreadsheet and turns them into a visually structured tree map, with the data columns added as branches, attached notes or marker tags.
+Map data contained in spreadsheets and databases – MindManger integrates with all the programs in the Microsoft Office suite, with inbuilt tools eg. the Excel spreadsheet mapper tool imports the columns you specify from a spreadsheet and turns them into a visually structured tree map, with the data columns added as branches, attached notes or marker tags.

 Please contact us directly to discuss your own business knowledge / information / data mapping requirements.